khuedoan/blog/content/posts/minimal-neovim-setup-from-scratch.md

 vim.opt.shiftwidth = 0 -- set to 0 to default to tabstop value
 ```

-Additionally or alternatively, you can use the [vim-sleuth](https://github.com/tpope/vim-sleuth) plugin below to heuristically determine those values based on your project.
+Additionally, you can use the [vim-sleuth](https://github.com/tpope/vim-sleuth)
+plugin below to heuristically determine those values based on your project.

 ## A good plugin manager

-[lazy.nvim](https://github.com/folke/lazy.nvim) is by far the best plugin manager for Neovim.
+[lazy.nvim](https://github.com/folke/lazy.nvim) is by far the best plugin
-It's fast, easy to use, feature-rich, and unmatched in its ability to lazy-load plugins for much better performance (hence the name).
+manager for Neovim.
+It's fast, easy to use, feature-rich, and unmatched in its
+ability to lazy-load plugins for significantly better performance (hence the
+name).

 Add the following code block to load `lazy.nvim` (and install it if it does not exist):